 ECE Seminar Series

 The seminar series explores cutting-edge research in all areas of ECE, facing the grand challenges of our time.
 It focuses on a wide range of topics in ECE, including microelectronics, photonics and unconventional computing (both quantum and non-quantum) in the post-Moore era, and the theory and applications of machine learning and AI.
-The series will feature some of the most promising and established researchers in the field, and provide a unique opportunity for participants to learn about the latest developments and engage in discussions with experts.
+The series will feature some of the most promising and established researchers in the field, and provide a unique opportunity for participants to learn about the latest developments and engage in discussions with invited experts and ECE graduate students.
 Additionally, it will promote diversity by featuring a diverse range of speakers and perspectives, ensuring the broad accessibility of the latest ideas and breakthroughs.

 Past ECE Distinguished Lectures at the ECE Seminar Series

 Melanie Weber, Assistant Professor of Applied Mathematics & Science, Harvard